MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/known-issues.md

 # Known issues in Dynamics 365 Remote Assist

-## Microsoft Teams Desktop users can't add annotations in Dynamics 365 Remote Assist
+## Microsoft Teams Desktop users can't add annotations in Dynamics 365 Remote Assist--Resolved

-A known issue is preventing Microsoft Teams Desktop users from adding annotations in Dynamics 365 Remote Assist.
-The Remote Assist team is actively working on this issue and will provide a fix as soon as possible.
-We'll share any updated guidance as it becomes available.
+The issue that prevented Microsoft Teams Desktop users from adding annotations in Dynamics 365 Remote Assist has been resolved.
+If you have any issue adding annotations, make sure to update to the latest Microsoft Teams version.